 Compensation Committee.
-The committee determines compensation for our executive officers, including our named executive officers.
-The committee's charter directs the committee to:
+The committee performs the following functions with respect to compensation for our executive officers, including our named executive officers, as directed by the committee's charter:

-- review and approve for our chief executive officer, and all executive officers with policy making responsibilities, his or her annual base salary, annual incentive compensation, long-term incentive compensation, employment, severance and change-in-control agreements, if any, and any other compensation, ongoing perquisites or special benefit items; - consider, in determining compensation for each of these officers, corporate and individual goals and objectives relevant to executive compensation, and each officer's performance in light of these goals and objectives; - · review, in consultation with our chief executive officer, compensation and benefit policies generally and approve any equity based plans; - seek ratification by the board of directors of the committee's decisions about compensation for these executive officers and the committee's recommendations with respect to equity based plans; - · evaluate executive officer performance; and - review, in consultation with our chief executive officer, our management succession plans.
+- reviews and makes a recommendation to the Board for our chief executive officer's annual base salary, annual incentive compensation, long-term incentive compensation, employment, severance and change-in-control agreements, if any, and any other compensation, ongoing perquisites or special benefit items; - reviews and approves for each officer with policy making responsibilities, his or her annual base salary, annual incentive compensation, long-term incentive compensation, employment, severance and change-in-control agreements, if any, and any other compensation, ongoing perquisites or special benefit items; - considers, in determining compensation for each of these officers, corporate and individual goals and objectives relevant to executive compensation, and each officer's performance in light of these goals and objectives; - reviews for each other officer, his or her annual base salary and annual incentive compensation, and approves his or her long-term compensation and any employment, severance and change-in-control agreements; - · reviews, in consultation with our chief executive officer, compensation and benefit policies generally and approves any equity based plans; - evaluates chief executive officer performance and reviews performance of the other officers with policy making responsibilities; - · reviews, in consultation with our chief executive officer, our management succession plans; and - assesses risks arising from the Company's compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect on the Company.

 The charter vests the committee with sole authority to retain and terminate compensation consultants to assist the committee in evaluating and determining executive compensation and fulfilling its other responsibilities.
 This includes authority to approve all such consultants' fees and other retention terms.
-The charter permits the committee to delegate to one or more of our officers, the authority to make grants of restricted share units to officers without policy making responsibilities.
+The charter permits the committee to delegate, to one or more of our officers, the authority to make grants of restricted share units to officers who do not have policy making responsibilities.
 The charter also permits the committee to delegate its authority generally to subcommittees or to the chairman when the committee deems appropriate and in the best interests of the Company.

-The Committee's charter requires ratification of the Committee's decisions about compensation for the named executive officers by the full board of directors.
-To obtain ratification, Ms. Carter reports on the Committee's decisions, as well as other matters the Committee is addressing, at meetings of the board of directors.
-She generally reports when the board meets in executive session with only the directors present.
-Mr. Chandler excuses Mr. Moore when the board is discussing his compensation and at other times that Mr. Chandler considers appropriate so that board members are able to openly discuss officer compensation.
+The committee's charter requires approval of the committee's recommendation about compensation for the chief executive officer by the full board of directors.
+To obtain approval, Ms. Carter reports on the committee's recommendations, as well as other matters the committee is addressing, at meetings of the board of directors.
+She generally reports when the board meets in executive session with only the non-employee directors present.
+Mr. Chandler excuses Mr. Ruelle when the board is discussing his compensation and at other times that Mr. Chandler considers appropriate so that board members are able to openly discuss officer compensation.
 A representative of our outside legal counsel for corporate governance matters attends some of these executive sessions.
-In connection with Ms. Carter's reports, the board of directors generally receives, or is provided access to, the same market information for compensation of executive officers that is received by the Committee.
+In connection with Ms. Carter's reports, the board of directors generally receives, or is provided access to, the same market information for compensation of executive officers that is received by the committee.